wiwofone/notes/README.md

 ## Todo

-- [ ] If the note was updated today, show the time of the day in NoteListItem
 - [ ] Add a real editor (perhaps MediumEditor?)
 - [ ] Design components (for real)
 - [ ] Persist strategy.
 I'm thinking of the user connecting to Dropbox/Drive, where the notes would reside in a file (maybe as the serialized JSON that's currently saved in localStorage)
 - [ ] Testing
-- [ ] Move theme variables (fonts, colors) to separate module
 - [ ] Move theme dependencies from dumb components to a provider
+- [ ] Separate presentational parts of Notes.js to a dumb component (and use this pattern for all "pages")
+- [x] If the note was updated today, show the time of the day in NoteListItem

 ## Tools/technologies/concepts to check out:
 * Rollup